HamzaMohibe/COM519_ImdbTvSeries/README.md

     ![](public/screenshots/updated_review.png)

-**Add a Tv series/Movie review**
+**Add a Tv series/Movie review:**

 "Example of Adding a new movie review" (Same functionality for tv series)

 - Admin / Registered User:

   An admin or registered user both can add new reviews by choosing from the dropdown button "Add" in the nav bar.

   Let's add a new movie to test.
-We fill the form with the movie details and we click submit
+We fill the form with the movie details and we click submit.

   ![](public/screenshots/add_movie.png)